-Karen Mirza and Brad Butler’s work spans filmmaking, installation, drawing, publishing and curating.
+Noor Afshan Mirza and Brad Butler (UK associates) have a practice that spans filmmaking, installation, drawing, publishing and curating.
 The artists draw influence from critical moments of change, protest and debate.

 This includes an accumulation of works entitled The Museum of Non Participation (2009-present).
 This fictional museum foregrounds ‘non participation’ in order to contest contemporary terms, conditions and thematics of participatory art as social practice.
 Launched in 2009 as an Artangel commission The Museum of Non Participation proposes non participation not as a negation, but as a threshold.
 Non participation is argued through their accumulating body of work as “the tension between the necessity of participating alongside the simulatenous need to withdraw, including the question as to how this withdrawal can be made visible”.